crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/integrations/firewall.md

 ![](/img/console/blocklists/integrations/catalog.png)

-You can click on the desired provider or the generic vendor format to create a new integration.
+To create a new integration, click on the desired provider or the generic vendor format.
+The generic vendor format is a one-IP per-line format that will suit many situations.
+If you need another format, please ask us by clicking the _Request integration_ button. <br />
 Once you have an integration, the page is built differently, and you can click on the "Add Integration" button at the top right corner to complete the same action.
 A popup will then appear, asking for the integration name and an optional description to help you organize your future integrations.

 ![](/img/console/blocklists/integrations/create.png)